-KioskForge is intended to be used by somewhat non-technical users to set up a kiosk machine for browsing a given website or by more advanced users to set up a kiosk that runs a CLI or GUI app of the user's choice.
+KioskForge is intended for somewhat non-technical users to set up a kiosk machine for browsing a given website, or for more advanced users to set up a kiosk that runs a CLI or GUI app of the user's choice.

 KioskForge takes two inputs:

-KioskForge then modifies the Ubuntu Server installation medium so that the first time a system is booted using it, a kiosk will be created that is ready to be deployed.
+KioskForge then modifies the Ubuntu Server installation medium so that, the first time a system boots from it, a kiosk is created ready for deployment.

-The total size of the files that KioskForge adds to the kiosk machine is currently less than 1 MB in total.
+The total size of the files KioskForge adds to the kiosk machine is currently less than 1 megabyte.

 KioskForge currently supports these things:

-Please notice that the kiosk needs either internet access or a real-time clock (RTC) for its automatic, daily maintenance to work properly.
-If the kiosk does not have internet access, it should be a Pi 5 with an RTC backup battery, otherwise the kiosk may reboot at seemingly random times because the system clock is wrong.
-At this time, we cannot recommend using Raspberry Pi 4B without internet access.
-It is best that the kiosk has internet access all the time or during a fixed, daily interval of time.
+Please notice that the kiosk needs either internet access or a real-time clock (RTC) for its automatic, daily maintenance to work reliably.
+If the kiosk does not have internet access, it should be a Pi 5 with an RTC backup battery.
+If not, the kiosk may reboot at seemingly random times because the system clock is wrong.
+Alternatively, the kiosk should not have any Internet access at all.

 Ideally, you use a tool like KeePassXC to manage the passwords to your kiosks and make sure that each kiosk has its own password so that getting access to one kiosk does not automatically grant access to every kiosk that you operate.